Gowtham-app-developer/Kotlin-Interview-Questions/Basics.md

 ## TreeSet

-- TreeSet is a collection of type Set, the provides maintains sorted order of elements.
+- TreeSet is a collection of type Set, that provides & maintains sorted order of elements.
-- It also unique elements (property of a Set).
+- It does not contain duplicate elements.
 - TreeSet implements the SortedSet interface.
+- HashSet is Mutable, No Fixed Size, Can Add or Remove Elements.

 __Example (Using mutableSetOf)__